 By submitting this form, you consent to receive emails from Went Here 8 This.

-- It's ultra easy and only only takes 30 minutes to make, making it perfect for weeknight meals.
+- This Thai stir fry ultra easy and only only takes 30 minutes to make, making it perfect for weeknight meals.

 - It's very versatile and you can adjust the vegetables and protein in it.

-- The noodles absorb the flavors really easily so you can adjust the flavors to your preference.
+- The chewy glass noodles absorb the flavors really easily so you can adjust the flavors to your preference.

-- You can make it totally gluten free by replacing the soy sauce and fish sauce with tamari or coconut aminos.
+- You can make it totally gluten free by replacing the soy sauce and fish sauce with tamari or coconut aminos when making the stir-fry sauce.

 Ingredients

-Glass noodles, also known as cellophane or bean thread noodles, are translucent, thin noodles made from starch and water, providing a light and delicate texture that absorbs flavors really well.
+Glass noodles, also known as cellophane or called mung bean noodles (or bean thread noodles), are translucent, thin noodles made from starch and water, providing a light and delicate texture that absorbs flavors really well.
 They should be easy to find at your local Asian market, and some mainstream grocery chains are starting to carry them as well.

-And another added benefit...glass noodles are gluten free so you can adjust this recipe to be gluten free pretty easily by swapping a couple of the sauce ingredients for tamari or other gluten free aminos.
+And another added benefit is that glass noodles are gluten free so you can adjust this recipe to be gluten free pretty easily by swapping a couple of the sauce ingredients for tamari or other gluten free aminos.

 Use avocado oil, coconut oil, canola oil or grapeseed oil (or any other high smoke point oil) whenever you are stir frying over high heat to ensure the oil doesn't burn.

-Prepare the bean thread/glass noodles according to the package instructions and set aside.
-Typically it will be pouring boiling water over the top and letting them sit for 3-5 minutes, but check the package.
+- Prepare the bean thread/glass noodles according to the package instructions and set aside.
+Typically it will be placing noodles in a large bowl pouring boiling water over the top and letting them sit for 3-5 minutes, until they are soft and pliable.

-Add the red pepper, garlic, green onion and onion and cook 1 minute.
+- Add the garlic, red pepper, green onion and onions and stir fry 1 minute.

-Add the vegetables and chicken back in and toss to combine.
+- Add the cabbage and other vegetables and chicken back in and toss to combine.

 - Prepare all of the veggies and chicken first (chop, mince, etc.) as once you're ready to cook it goes very quickly.